 The complex is in the village of Butuceni, where a small bridge over the Răut takes you to the trailhead for a 15-minute hike up to the Cave Monastery.
 Further along the ridge you see the twin spires of an Orthodox church dedicated to the Ascension of St Mary, built in 1905 and recently restored.
 The church was shut down by the Soviets in 1944 and remained abandoned throughout the communist regime.
 From here a steep shortcut leads down to Vila Etníca in the village proper.

-Back down in the valley are two museums.
+There are two museums in Butuceni.
 One is near the bridge inside the Orheiul Vechi Exhibition Centre.
 It contains objects recovered during archaeological digs, and also sells a handy English-language map and guide (40 lei) of the complex.
 The other museum is a small ethnographic museum at house no 15 in Butuceni village proper.

-The exhibition centre has some basic rooms, but you are better off staying in Butuceni proper at Eco-Resort Butuceni, a rambling complex with fantastic cottage-style rooms and a swimming pool.
+The exhibition centre has some basic rooms, but you are better off staying in Butuceni proper at one of several appealing guesthouses.

 From Chişinău, marshrutky to Butuceni depart from a bus stand roughly opposite the Central Bus Station entrance (26 lei, 1¼ hours, five or six daily).
 Placards will say 'Butuceni', 'Trebujeni' or 'Orheiul Vechi'.
 The last trip back is at 4.15pm (6.20pm in the summer).
 A taxi round-trip shouldn't cost more than €40.

 If you're taking private transport, consider combining Orheiul Vechi with a visit to Tipova, and/or the peaceful 19th-century Curchi Monastery, 15km west of Orhei city ('new Orhei').